-We're upgrading the way you pay!
+We've upgraded the way you pay!

 With Simsbury Bank Online Banking and Bill Pay, when and where you do your banking is entirely up to you.

-Beginning at 5:00 PM on July 20th, we will be converting from our current bill pay platform to Check Free, the industry’s leading electronic bill pay solution for over 20 years.
+Simsbury Bank is now using Check Free, the industry’s leading electronic bill pay solution for over 20 years.

 This new platform will offer several new and improved features and functions, making your electronic bill paying experience better than ever.
 Some of the improvements you can expect are: